qgis/QGIS-Documentation/source/docs/training_manual/basic_map/symbology.rst

 |basic| |TY|
 -------------------------------------------------------------------------------

 Change the :guilabel:`water` layer to a light blue color.
+Try to use the Layer Styling Panel instead of the :guilabel:`Properties` layer menu.

 :ref:`Check your results <symbology-colors-1>`